 I personally found 3 months a very convenient age for a first trip.
 Baby is still very portable, sleeps a lot during the day and cannot walk (aka get lost) on his own.
-Also, Daniel loves being carried around in our ergonomic baby carrier which made it easy to explore Athens (and especially the Acropolis, read more below).
+Also, D. loves being carried around in our ergonomic baby carrier which made it easy to explore Athens (and especially the Acropolis, read more below).

 Our 48 hour Athens itinerary with a baby